aregsar/softcoverdocker/chapters/how_to_use_softcover_docker.md

 I was able to use this Docker image to build and publish my book (in progress) to the platform.

-I had to figure out a few things along the way when using the image and I decided to document the commands I used so that others can benefit from my experience.
+In this article I want to share the docker and softcover CLI commands I am using to develop and publish my book on Softcover.

-This article assumes that you have Docker installed on your machine.
+The article assumes that you have Docker installed on your machine.

 You can download and install Docker desktop from [https://docs.docker.com/desktop/mac/install](https://docs.docker.com/desktop/mac/install).

-## Pulling the image
+## Pulling the Softcover Docker image

 The first thing you want to do is pull down the image from Docker hub.
-It is fairly large image so be warned that it will take a bit of time.
+It is a fairly large image so be warned that it will take a bit of time and space.

-The image is hosted at `[https://hub.docker.com/r/softcover/softcover](https://hub.docker.com/r/softcover/softcover)` and the its repo is at [https://github.com/softcover/softcover-docker](https://github.com/softcover/softcover-docker)
+The image is hosted at [https://hub.docker.com/r/softcover/softcover](https://hub.docker.com/r/softcover/softcover) and the its repo is at [https://github.com/softcover/softcover-docker](https://github.com/softcover/softcover-docker)

-Let's pull the image:
+We can pull the image using the following command:

 ```console
 docker pull softcover/softcover
 ```

-This command will pull the latest softcover image onto your machine.
+This command will pull the latest softcover image onto our machine.

 ## Creating a new book

-Now that we have the image downloaded we can run the docker command to create our book.
+Now that we have the image downloaded we can run the softcover command to create our book.

 But first let's setup a directory to hold all our books/articles: